19balazs86/PlayingWithDapper/README.md

 # Playing with Dapper

 - This repository contains a few projects for working with Dapper on PostgreSQL and SQL Server
-- Using Dapper definitely makes life easier, especially for mapping entities, but I faced some issues when using it with Postgres.
-Compared to SQL Server was much smoother

 ## Projects in the solution